royprigat/novus/README.md

 ## Novus
-A Chrome extensions that enhances bookmarks management.
+A Chrome extension that enhances bookmarks management.
 <br>
 Beautiful and calming background images are provided by unsplash.com.
 <br>